 In 2018, when a fire ripped through Paradise, it quickly went from what some thought would be another California wildfire to the deadliest and most destructive wildfire in the state’s history.
 In terms of insured losses, it was also the most expensive natural disaster in the world that year.

 I remember it all too well.
-Our team at BCA Architects had just finished a master plan with Paradise Unified School District, which we had started in 2017.
+Our team at Studio W Architects, formerly BCA Architects, had just finished a master plan with Paradise Unified School District, which we had started in 2017.
 We did a full conditions assessment and, in November 2018, two days after a bond measure passed that would allow our firm and the school district to get to work, the Camp Fire came through, ruining 50% of the district’s schools.
 It was devastating, but it was also an opportunity to get the facilities that the school district really needed.
 So we started over.

 What separates us from some of our competitors is that we operate like a program manager and an advocate for our districts.
 We don’t only develop the design; we manage their entire program, financially and otherwise.